Saturday, June 14, 2025

 • Track progress with a calendar: Celebrate 7 days without late-night snacking with a non-food reward like a spa visit or new workout gear.

-• Use milestone markers: After two weeks, treat yourself to a movie night or a hobby-related purchase.
+• Use milestone markers: Treat yourself to a movie night or a hobby-related purchase after two weeks.

 Joining Support Groups or Communities

 Sharing your journey with others facing the same issues can be powerful.
 Online groups like Rise Up Fitness or local groups like Weight Watchers meetings offer support.
-Studies show you’re 50% more likely to stay on track when you talk about avoiding late-night snacks.
+Studies show that talking about avoiding late-night snacks makes you 50% more likely to stay on track.

 Follow experts like Dr. Emily Green on social media for tips.
 Regular chats with friends help keep you on track and fight loneliness.
 Remember, having a steady support system and celebrating your wins is crucial for lasting success.